 I repeat that in the case of severely traumatized people, there most often need be high skill levels generally reserved for the professional therapist.

 All traumas are a major doorway to bliss.

 Gay Hendricks Ph.D.
 "I have not found that to be true but I am hoping it is."

 But I have observed that some people can, with proper (even over the phone) guidance into the healthy and balancing aspect of the way they breathe, that they can be able to resolve some of even the most horrendous experiences, by themselves, in their own time.

 The high energy used by the cathartic breathwork school would never work in this regard as the restimulation would confuse or overwhelm the solo breather, take them out of the "incident" needing resolution and perhaps cause overcompensation and resistance to further breath work or breathing work (God knows that must happen quite enough in the therapeutic environment anyway, why increase the odds of its occurrence?).

-I agree with George Leonard and Michael Murphy as implied in "The Life We are Given" and Jesus ("teach a person to fish" etc) that self determinism is almost always the key to lasting results.
-Daily practice of proper breathing that engages the 7 chakras or "segments"-(Reich) is where I believe we should direct everyone for balance, grounding, and accelerated emotional stability.
+I agree with George Leonard and Michael Murphy as implied in "The Life We are Given" and Jesus ("teach a person to fish" etc.) that self-determinism is almost always the key to lasting results.
+Daily practice of proper breathing that engages the seven chakras or "segments"-(Reich) is where I believe we should direct everyone for balance, grounding, and accelerated emotional stability.